SE226G5/medichain-g5-t7-med-app/docs/SRS.md

 * **Instruction:** This section translates traditional functional requirements into Agile User Stories.
 Every feature must be traceable to the project management board.

 ### 3.1 External Interface Requirements
-* **Instruction:** Detail the exact data formats, API endpoints, and UI layouts needed for the interfaces mentioned in section 2.1.
+* Detailed architecture, endpoint links, and JSON request/response formats are fully documented in Appendix A
 ### 3.2 System Features & User Stories
 * **Instruction:** Organize your requirements by Feature.
 For each feature, write the underlying requirements as User Stories and link them to your GitHub Issues.